OpenAtomFoundation/pikiwidb/README.md

  I added three commands(ldel, skeys, hgets) for demonstration.

 ## Persistence: Not limited to memory
- Leveldb can be configured as backend for PikiwiDB.
+ RocksDB can be configured as backend for PikiwiDB.

 ## Fully compatible with redis
  You can test PikiwiDB with redis-cli, redis-benchmark, or use redis as master with PikiwiDB as slave or conversely, it also can work with redis sentinel.